kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 if that dataset was processed or released.

-[Dr Lin Shan's thesis](http://wrap.warwick.ac.uk/143315/1/WRAP_Theses_Lin_2019.pdf) explains his work on Person Re-ID meticulously, and is worth going through.
+[Dr Lin Shan's thesis](http://wrap.warwick.ac.uk/143315/1/WRAP_Theses_Lin_2019.pdf) explains his work on Person Re-ID meticulously, and is worth going through to understand how the work was carried forward.
 Some of the images were taken directly from the thesis for ease of writing this blog.

 ![Result](result.png)
 ```